-.4 Substitutions:

-- .1 Unless otherwise noted on the plans or specifications, substitutions may be allowed by the Contract Administrator, when requested by the Electrical Subcontractor or by equipment suppliers, for items specified by manufacturer and catalogue number. - .2 Requests for review of such substitutions shall be submitted via email at least seven working days prior to the Bid date.
+- .4 Substitutions: - .1 Unless otherwise noted on the plans or specifications, substitutions may be allowed by the Contract Administrator, when requested by the Electrical Subcontractor or by equipment suppliers, for items specified by manufacturer and catalogue number. - .2 Requests for review of such substitutions shall be submitted via email at least seven working days prior to the Bid date.
 Facsimile transmission of substitution drawings and/or specifications will NOT BE ACCEPTED. - .3 Descriptive catalogue sheets accompanying the approval application which may show several items of varying specifications shall be conspicuously marked in such a manner that the offered substitute item may easily be recognized for comparison. - .4 Proposed substitutions must be at least of equal quality to that of the specified item.
 The manufacturer's specification of the item shall apply for comparison if no other clause of this specification applies.
 The Contract Administrator will review substitution proposal and will make final decision for the City. - .5 Off-the-shelf items which are specified by description only, without any manufacturer, model type or catalogue number, do not require approval prior to the Bid date.
-However, Electrical Subcontractor shall submit to the Contract Administrator a request for review of such items prior to their use, in sufficient time to permit rejection if unsatisfactory. - All additional expenses incurred as a result of substitution will be the direct responsibility of the Electrical Subcontractor.
+However, Electrical Subcontractor shall submit to the Contract Administrator a request for review of such items prior to their use, in sufficient time to permit rejection if unsatisfactory. - .6 All additional expenses incurred as a result of substitution will be the direct responsibility of the Electrical Subcontractor. - .5 O&M Manuals: - .1 Submit O&M manuals in a binder complete with warranty certificate, closed out permit, as-builts, and equipment specification sheets.